 - Host on Wistia

-There are a many services out there that focus on niche markets, like e-courses, and there are many other hosting options.
+Know also that there are many other services out there that focus on niche markets, like e-courses, and there are many other hosting options.
 We will look into a few of those later this month.

-I’m sorting the questions to ask of a hosting service by importance.
+Lastly, here are the questions to ask of any hosting service sorted by importance.
 Cost is last, because the bells and whistles will inform cost…

 - Is there automatic optimization of your video (encoding, resolution, responsiveness)?